Southern California Rollout

 That is why we are opening Southern California the way we are.

 One trusted table at a time.
-If you want to help shape one of those counties, apply as a founding host.
+If you want to help shape one of those counties, apply as a host.
 If you want the product model behind it, see how PokerMeet works.

 Ready to join PokerMeet?

-PokerMeet is a private-home coordination platform.
+PokerMeet is a coordination-only platform for home poker games.
 It does not handle payments, rake, or payouts.